ppszczepaniak-zz/SpringKeyCloakApp/README.md

 # SpringKeyCloakApp
-demo app for using Spring app with KeyCloak authorisation
+demo app for using Spring app with KeyCloak authorization